connext/documentation/docs/developers/contracts/contracts-quickstart.md

 One awesome feature we've introduced is the ability to use JS-style callbacks to respond to results of calls from the destination domain on the origin domain.
 You can read the [detailed spec here](https://github.com/connext/nxtp/discussions/883).

-Let's see how this works by building on the Permissioned example.
+Let's see how this works by building on the Authenticated example.

 ### Source Contract